Scenic hike around Butler Reservoir that includes a waterfall, dam, and ruins.

 3.9 – Continue on GREEN as it climbs up along the right side of a dam, also built in the early 1900s.

-The dam was dry the last time we hiked this:
+The dam was dry when we hiked this in 2019:

 End up above the dam.
 This canoe whoopsie is from 2014: